How to Retrain Player Position in FIFA 22 Career Mode

 Use Development Plans

-To retrain player positions, you’ll need to head over to the Development Plans screen.
+To change player position in FIFA 22 Career Mode, you’ll need to head over to the Development Plans screen.
 There, you’ll be able to see all your players and their current progress.
 This is where you can improve players in FIFA 22 and get directly involved in their development by improving specific attributes.

 Select a player and tap R2/RT to switch from Growth to Position and choose the position you want the player to learn.
 In the upper left corner of the development screen, you’ll see the estimated time until your player learns the new position.